w3c/wai-curricula/intro.md

   2-3 hours depending on activities.
 ### Suggested teaching outline

-The objective for this unit is to present an overview of various accessibility roles and responsibilities involved throughout the design and development process, to introduce resources on how to plan and manage accessibility within organizations, to emphasize how  to involve people with disabilities in the whole design and development process  and to help develop policies on how to implement accessibility.
+The objective for this unit is to present an overview of various accessibility roles and responsibilities involved throughout the design and development process, to introduce resources on how to plan and manage accessibility within organizations, to emphasize how  to involve people with disabilities in the whole design and development process , and to help develop policies on how to implement accessibility.
 It consists on the following lessons:
 * Accessibility roles and responsibilities: Explains the different types of roles involved in implementing web accessibility, and introduces the scope of their responsibilities throughout the design and development process.
 * Planning and managing web accessibility: Introduces specific considerations to integrate accessibility throughout the design process.
 * Involving people with disabilities throughout: provides resources about involving real users with disabilities early on in the design process,
-* Developing policies on web accessibility: provides information about putting accessibility policies in place, to document organizational commitments and to encourage implementation of web accessibility.
+* Developing policies on web accessibility: provides information about putting accessibility policies in place, to document organizational commitments, and to encourage implementation of web accessibility.

 **Note**: This is a suggested teaching outline to help achieve the learning outcomes.
 Instructors might choose to adapt the sequence of the lessons or their content according to the particular audience and context.